It Follows: Analysis

 It Follows has sparked numerous interpretations from film critics in regard to the source of "it" and the film's symbolism.
 Critics have interpreted the film as a parable about HIV/AIDS, other sexually transmitted infections and the social perceptions thereof; the sexual revolution; "primal anxieties" about intimacy; and post-Great Recession economic anxiety.

 Director Mitchell stated: "I'm not personally that interested in where 'it' comes from.
 To me, it's dream logic in the sense that they're in a nightmare, and when you're in a nightmare there's no solving the nightmare.
 Even if you try to solve it."
 Mitchell said that while Jay "opens herself up to danger through sex, the one way in which she can free herself from that danger...
 We're all here for a limited amount of time and we can't escape our mortality... but love and sex are two ways in which we can at least temporarily push death away."

 Sequel

 On October 30, 2023, it was announced that a sequel, titled They Follow, was in pre-production with Mitchell and star Monroe returning.
 Neon, Quinn's second film studio, would produce and distribute the film domestically.
 In June 2024, Monroe said principal photography would begin in early 2025, and that it would be set ten years after It Follows.
 In October 2025, Monroe announced that production was delayed due to scheduling conflicts.
+In July 2026, it was confirmed it had started filming, with Justine Lupe, Jackie Earle Haley, Anna Mirodin, Melora Walters, Michael Gandolfini, Jayne Taini, Tom Pecinka, Ben Krieger, Jan Hoag, Naomi Ackie, and Natalie Shinnick being new additions to the cast.